CODERORCA/PROFILE/README.md

-- 👋 Hi, my name is Kevin a.k.a Coderorca (which is my small brand name)
+- 🧒 Hi, my name is Kevin a.k.a Coderorca
-- 👀 I’m interested in anything that is about Coding.
-I also like to read and research topics such as astronomy and nuclear physics in my leisure time.
-- 🌱 I’m currently learning various programming languages, but mostly Python right now.
-Later planned to get better in Java.
+- 🌟 I have huge interest and curiosity in Cybersecurity and using my leisure time to learn a bit more each day
+- 🖥 Currently, Python is the main high-level language I am taking use of.
+Will move on to also learn low-level code language C.
-- ✏ Did you know?
+- ❗️Did you know?
 I also love to make digital Art.
-Krita, Pro Create and Affinity Designer are one of my many tools in my arsenal.
+Krita, Pro Create and Affinity Software are one of my many tools in my arsenal.
+- 🖍 And another thing, I am already using the successor of Windows 11: Ubuntu Linux.

 <!---